bookishmusings/bookishmusings/content/reviews/2020/quarterlife.md

 When I read literary fiction with a political flavor, I try to imagine the environment and the fears and anxieties of the protagonists.
 This step was very easy in Quarterlife, because it felt like a book about the people around me in India.
 It is set in the familiar bylanes of Bombay and Pune and Konkan, the people talk like the people I know, and the anxieties, though unfounded and hate-filled are all-too-familiar.
 This is a strange feeling to have when reading a book- it hits eerily close to home.
 I couldn't tell real life and fiction separate at times.

 It's a testament to the author's sharp pen to be able to explain the context in which the characters function so well.
 I wanted to cry and scoff and stay angry.
 The talking points of the protagonists and the party were so infuriating (in a very good way!).
 I will be thinking about this book for a long time to come.

+**If you like this post, don't forget to subscribe and share!**

+{{< subscribe >}}